Source-It-Fresh/.github/profile/README.md

 ### :clock6: 2025 - Y06
 - :red_circle: Q1_2025: :no_entry_sign: Failed to set up an international account without registering as an entity.
 - :red_circle: Q2-2025: :no_entry: Hitting more brick walls post-registration, still unable to interact financially on a global scale.
-- :large_blue_circle: Q3-2025: :pushpin: Pivoting to use [open-collective](https://opencollective.com/sourceitfresh) as a fiscal host until we have secured our own host and or infrastructure.
+- :large_blue_circle: Q3-2025: :pushpin: Pivoting to use [open-collective](https://opencollective.com/sourceitfresh) as an intrum fiscal host until we have secured our own host and or infrastructure.
 - :large_blue_circle: Q4-2025: :paperclip: Onboard volunteers & freelancers to Upgrade UI / UX and finalise code.

 ### :clock7: 2026 - Y07